About Us

 These indicators:

-- should be read together with the cited sources and regulatory context
+- For a complete understanding, it should be read together with the referenced sources and regulatory information.

 Important Note

-CheckTheLabels.com provides educational and informational content only.
+CheckTheLabels.com provides information for educational purposes only.
 It is not medical, nutritional, or legal advice.
-If you have allergies, sensitivities, or medical conditions, please consult a qualified professional.
+If you have allergies, sensitivities, or any medical condition, please consult a qualified professional.

 Contact